Chris35Wills/Chris35Wills.github.io/courses/Setup_check/setup_check.md

 		Passed

-3. Go to [this page](https://raw.githubusercontent.com/Chris35Wills/Chris35Wills.github.io/master/courses/Setup_check/installation-test-2.py), right click anywhere in the window, select **save as** and call it **installation-test-2.py** - remember where you sav it!
+3. Go to [this page](https://raw.githubusercontent.com/Chris35Wills/Chris35Wills.github.io/master/courses/Setup_check/installation-test-2.py), right click anywhere in the window, select **save as** and call it **installation-test-2.py** - remember where you save it!

 4. Run it from the bash shell as in step 2:

 		$ cd path/to/where/you/downloaded/the/file
-		$ python installation-test-1.py
+		$ python installation-test-2.py
 		check virtual-shell...  pass
 		...
 		Successes: